 Seems simple on paper, but the truth is that the idea of teaching makes most of us shake in our boots.
-I’ve been making info products and courses for more than 12 years, and I STILL get nervous when creating a new one!
+I’ve been making courses for more than 12 years, and I STILL get nervous when creating a new one!
 In fact, I remember creating my very first course like it was yesterday…

 I remember the time I created my first training course.
 There were so many thoughts and emotions that went through me.

 I was right out of college, and it was my first job for a big company.
 I was the newest, and youngest employee to our team.
-My task was to create a digital product that would be widely distributed nationally to government sales people I never met.
+My task was to create a digital course that would be widely distributed nationally to government sales people I never met.
 The product would be an important tool used as part of their sales strategy.
 Their success, depended on my product.

 The content was new to me, and I was FAR an expert on it.
-My product required the use use new tools and resources, many that I had never used before.
+My product required the use new tools and resources, many that I had never used before.

 Everyone was watching me to see how I’d do.
 After all, I came to the company with a big referral from a well-known friend in the industry.

 The stakes, couldn’t have been higher.

 Inside, I didn’t trust myself and what I was doing.
 I didn’t feel confident that I had the authority to lead others through the information and processes.
 What if they didn’t like it?
 What if I did or said something wrong?
 What if they thought I was painfully boring?
 What if, it didn’t achieve the expend end goal results?